 Storage: Garlic should be stored in cool, dry, dark conditions, to minimize sprouting.
 Don’t freeze garlic.
 Green sprouts don’t make the cloves unusable.
 If you are sensitive to the slightly bitter flavor they impart, slice the cloves lengthwise and remove the sprout.
+Green garlic should be stored like leeks.

 Uses: Infinite!
 Cooking will moderate raw garlic flavor.
 Roasting whole heads yields a creamy, mild garlic paste that needs to be squeezed out of each clove.
 Don’t burn garlic as that adds a bitter flavor to a dish.
 A nutritional note: chop garlic about ten minutes before adding to heat as the enzyme that produces antioxidants is activated by chopping and deactivated by heat.
+Green garlic can be used like leeks to impart a mild garlic flavor to dishes.

 - Adobo Greens